dqsis/parsec-airfoils/README.md

 `parsecairfoils.py` is a python script that generates and plots the contour of an airfoil using the *PARSEC* parameterization.

 PARSEC is a common method for airfoil parameterization.
-It has the advantange of strict control over important aerodynamic features, and it allows independent control over the airfoil geometry for imposing shape constraints.
+It has the advantange of strict control over important aerodynamic features, and it allows independent control over the airfoil geometry by imposing shape constraints.
 More on the PARSEC parameterization can be found in the following article:
 [H. Sobieczky, *'Parametric airfoils and wings'* in *Notes on Numerical Fluid Mechanics*, Vol. 68, pp 71-88](www.as.dlr.de/hs/h-pdf/H141.pdf)